snowball-one/django-oscar-easyrec/README.rst

 So each or you product classes need to manually added as an itemtype via easyrecs dashboard if you want them to be recorded separately.

-Note - if you add item typs to easyrec you will need to restart your django project to ensure they are picked up correctly.
+Note - if you add item types to easyrec you will need to restart your django project to ensure they are picked up correctly.

 And that's it!
 All purchases, product views and reviews will automatically be